pvgenuchten/training-gitops-sdi/docs/7-providing-map-services.md

 In this paragraph you will be introduced to various standardised APIs, after which we introduce an approach to publish datasets, which builds on the data management approach introduced in the previous paragraphs.

-These days novel ways to share data over the web arrive, where the data formats itself allow requesting subsets of the data, enabling efficient consumption of the data straight from a repository or cloud storage service, the Cloud Optimized GeoTiff ([COG](https://cogeo.org/)) and [GeoZarr](https://github.com/zarr-developers/geozarr-spec) formats for grid data and for vector data there is [GeoParquet](https://geoparquet.org/).
+These days novel ways to share data over the web arrive, where the data formats itself allow requesting subsets of the data, enabling efficient consumption of the data straight from a repository or cloud storage service.
+Typical examples are Cloud Optimized GeoTiff ([COG](https://cogeo.org/)) and [GeoZarr](https://github.com/zarr-developers/geozarr-spec) for grid data and for vector data there is [GeoParquet](https://geoparquet.org/).

 ## Standardised data APIs